molgenis/molgenis-app-lifelines-webshop/README.md

 `deployment/resources` folder to the `resource_folders` section, or alternatively copy the files in `deployment/datasets` to one of your configured `dataset_folders` and the contents of `deployment/resources` to one of your configured `resource_folders`.
-Now configure your molgenis commander to run on the lifelines server using `mcmd add host` and `mcmd set host`.
+Now configure your molgenis commander to run on the lifelines server using `mcmd config add host` and `mcmd config set host`.
 Then you can run the commander script to setup the server:
 ```
 cp ~/molgenis-app-lifelines-webshop/deployment/lifelines ~/.mcmd/scripts/
 mcmd run lifelines -i